Jintso/IAmHero/README.md

   * Currently adds extra work to not make everything "elliptical"

 ## Changelog
-* Added base ability class with a test spinning ability, can be tested in game with space
+* Added base ability class with a test spinning ability, can be tested in game with space button